dijasila/GPAW/doc/documentation/directmin/directmin.rst

 Example
 ~~~~~~~~
+To run an LCAO calculation with direct minimization, it is necessary
+to specify the following in the calculator:

-Firstly, it is necessary to ensure that the number of bands used
-in calculations is equal to the number of atomic orbitals.
+* ``nbands='nao'``.
+Ensures that the number of bands used in the calculation is equal to the number of atomic orbitals.
-Secondly, one needs to use a mixer which does not mix the density.
+* ``mixer={'backend': 'no-mixing'}``.
+No density mixing.
+* ``occupations={'name': 'fixed-uniform'}``.
+Uniform distribution of the occupation numbers (same number of occupied bands for each **k**-point per spin).

-Here is example of how to run the calculations:
+Here is an example of how to run a calculation with direct minimization
+in LCAO:

 .. literalinclude:: h2o.py

-As one can see, it is possible to specify the amount of memory used in L-BFGS algorithm.
+As one can see, it is possible to specify the amount of memory used in
-The large the memory, the more efficient algorithm is.
+the L-BFGS algorithm.
+The larger the memory, the more robust the algorithm
+is.
 Default value is 3.

 **Important:** The exponential matrix is calculated here using
 the SciPy function *expm*.
-In order to obtain a good performance,
+In order to obtain good performance,
 please be sure that your SciPy library is optimized
 (e.g. use the Math Kernel Library (MKL)).
 Otherwise see `Implementation Details`_.

-Since fot this example, the occupied orbitals have the same
+When all occupied orbitals of a given spin channel have the same
+occupation number, as in the example above, the functional is unitary
-occupation numbers a more efficient algorithm can be used:
+invariant and a more efficient algorithm for computing the matrix
+exponential can be used (see also `Implementation Details`_):

 .. code-block:: python